Mismanaged content meant the wrong kind of reach for this dealership.

 Social marketing is about pull, not push.
 Understanding the general strengths and weaknesses is essential.

 It’s a unique medium that requires regular care and feeding in the form of professional attention.
 Audience engagement can’t be forced; only quality content of interest will attract interaction.
 Google knows this, and you should also.

 Lesson?
 Quality content continues to be the prime ingredient in a successful social campaign.

 The number one requirement for a successful social marketing program?
 Speak professionally, using one knowledgeable voice.

 The dealership’s in-house voice, a former barista turned lobby greeter with zero motorcycle knowledge and a dysfunctional writing “style”, was allowed to post disconnected content online, without review, like the incoherent example below.

-This sad word salad, intended to boost OHV sales, was posted to the dealer’s very public Facebook brand page.
+This sad word salad, intended to boost OHV sales, was posted to the dealer’s Facebook brand page.
 It clearly demonstrates why writing pros should be responsible for social media messaging.
 (Subtitle: Don’t write stoned.)

 I rest my case.
 Lesson?
 Social programs too often see Nike’s success selling shoes as an easily copied meme.
 Reality?
 Without professional creative talent efforts aren’t just wasted, they’re counterproductive.